MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

 1. In each Policy, switch to the **Response** tab.

-2. From the **Response rule** dropdown, select the block response rule you created earlier.
+2. From the **Response rule** drop-down, select the block response rule you created earlier.

 3. Save the policy.